-As required by the Bahrain Commercial Companies Law and the Bank's articles of association, a statutory reserve has been created by transfer of 10% of its annual profit.
+As required by the BCCL and the Bank's articles of association, a statutory reserve has been created by transfer of 10% of its annual profit.
 The Group may resolve to discontinue such transfers when the reserve totals 50% of the paid up capital.
 The reserve is not distributable except in such circumstances as stipulated in the BCCL and following approval of the Central Bank of Bahrain.
-The Group has transferred US\$ 1,474 thousand (2022: US\$ 960 thousand) to statutory reserve in the current year.
+The Group has transferred US\$ 3,000 thousand (2023: US\$ 1,474 thousand) to statutory reserve in the current year.

-15 PROPOSED DIVIDEND
+16 PROPOSED DIVIDEND

-Dividend of US\$ 12,500 thousand i.e. US\$ 2.5 per share is proposed for the year ended 31 December 2023 subject to regulatory approvals and the approval of the shareholders in the Annual General Meeting.
-During the year, dividends amounting to US\$ 8,000 thousand i.e. US\$ 1.6 per share has been paid to shareholders relating to the year ended 31 December 2022 after due approval from the shareholders at the Annual General Assembly Meeting held on 29 March 2023.
+Dividend of US\$ 15,000 thousand i.e. US\$ 3 per share is proposed for the year ended 31 December 2024 subject to regulatory approvals and the approval of the shareholders in the Annual General Meeting.
+During the year, dividend for the year ended 31 December 2023 amounting to US\$ 12,500 thousand i.e. US\$ 2.5 per share was paid after due approval from the shareholders at the Annual General Assembly Meeting held on 27 March 2024.

-16 INTEREST AND SIMILAR INCOME
+17 INTEREST INCOME